 “If the world had a goal, it would have been reached.
 If there were for it some unintended final state, this also must have been reached.
 If it were at all capable of a pausing and becoming fixed, if it were capable of “being,” if in the whole course of its becoming it possessed, even for a moment, this capability of “being,” then again all becoming would long since have come to an end.”20

 How do you think that the idea of eternal recurrence, i.e. not having an end goal for history, has affected the modern West?
-Please leave your comment below.
-Also, please check out the featured book below.
+Leave a comment below and please subscribe.
 Thank you!

 - Couprie, Dirk L., “Anaximander (c.
 610—546 B.C.E.)”, Internet Encyclopedia of Philosophy, https://iep.utm.edu/anaximan